AlbertGazizov/hcast/README.md

 }
 ```

-if some of the attributes can't be casted the HCast::Errors::CastingError will be raised
+if some of the attributes can't be casted the HCast::Errors::CastingError is raised

 ## Installation